Watch our video here!

-- We reach an average of 75 students per Workshop from pre-K through teens, and have the capacity to expand to over 100 students.
+- We reach an average of 75 students per Workshop from pre-K through teens in person, and an average of 40 online.

 - Parents and guardians observe the workshop classes and are empowered with tools to help their children learn and grow.

-- Teachers attain development in their Suzuki training.
+- Teachers attain professional development and enrichment in their Suzuki training.

 Guitar: Seth Himmelhoch (NJ)